What happens in a planning meeting?

 How does the scheme operate?

-Those allowed to speak may not make additional written submissions to the committee, nor will they be allowed to hand out any further documentation such as photographs or plans.
+Those allowed to speak may not make additional written submissions to the committee, nor will they be allowed to forward any further documentation such as photographs or plans.
 Any supplementary information or representations should have been made to the council in advance.
-The use of overhead projectors, slide projectors or PowerPoint displays is not allowed.
+The use of overhead projectors, slide projectors or PowerPoint presentations is not allowed.

 What happens in the meeting?